Nima-Osman/airbnb/README.md

   - Trend analysis via correlation coefficients.
   - Neighborhood grouping for average prices.
 - **Predictive Modeling**:
-  - Historical data (2011–2018) on inactive properties informed a polynomial model optimized with RMSE to predict inactive properties in 2019.
+  - Historical data (2011–2018) on inactive properties informed a polynomial model optimised with RMSE to predict inactive properties in 2019.
   - Subtracted predictions from total listings to refine the dataset.
-- **Feature Engineering**: Utilized Scikit-learn’s PolynomialFeatures.
+- **Feature Engineering**: Utilised Scikit-learn’s PolynomialFeatures.
 - **Evaluation Metrics**: MAE, MSE, and R².

 ### 5. Tools and Technologies